-1. The tier one deduction is in respect of an illiquid asset
+1. The tier one deduction is in respect of an illiquid asset.

-In 2012 UBS Limited increased its capital with the issuance on 24 January of 39,891,000 Ordinary shares of £1.00 each which were allotted and fully paid for cash at a price, including premium, of £15.04098668 per share to its parent, UBS AG.
+In 2012 UBS Limited increased its capital with the issuance on 24 January of 39,891,000 Ordinary shares.
 This has increased Tier 1 and Total Capital Resources after deductions by £600 million.